top of page

 Hydraulic Seas on the Volga River

-video essay in six chapters
+video essay in six chapters, 22-ongoing

 presentation: Project Anywhere, The Centre of Visual Art, University of Melbourne and Parsons School of Art, Media and Technology, Parsons School of Design, The New School, 2023; Oceans as Archives Symposium, University of Amsterdam, 2022